abbas-taher/processing-duplicates--list-scala-functional-way/README.md

 Using the result of Problem\#10 we map each element in the list of tuples according to whether its "N" is equal or different from 1.

 ### Concluding Remarks
 You can see from the few code snippets presented in this article that solving multiple problems in a unified way is not very difficult.
-With the right approach and using abstraction, recursion, parametrized types, and functional programming you can write very concised and efficinet code in Scala.
+With the right approach and using abstraction, recursion, parameterized types, and functional programming you can write very concise and efficient code in Scala.
 Please take your time to experiment with these samples as a first step to exploring the idiomatic approach to programming.

-Last, as a bonus exercise you can modify the "processDup" program above to work with other types of data such as strings for example.
-By parametrizing on the processed list "List[L]" you can create a more generalized recursive function that can be used without changing any of the given external functions.
+Last, as a bonus exercise you can modify the "processDup" function above to work with other types of data such as strings for example.
+By generalizing on the processed list "List[L]" you can create a more generalized recursive function that can be used without changing any of the presented external functions.